guillaume-azarias/Fluorescence-Image-Calibration/README.md

 ### Prerequisites

-Data format: The imaging data were stored as tif files Data names: Make sure that your data names contain *two-digits numbers* to allow for time series analysis.
+Data format: The imaging data were stored as tiff files.
+Data names: Make sure that your data names contain *two-digits numbers* to allow for time series analysis.
+Data analysis folder structure: You will find in Cell-to-cell-Heterogeneity/Experiment folder template a possible structure of your data analysis folder.
+Keeping your data organized helps you to critically review your results and optimize your analysis pipeline.
+I recommend to use one folder template per group of identical experiments.

 Software: The macros were developed on [Fiji](https://fiji.sc/) (version 2.0.0-rc69/1.52p), [CellProfiler](https://cellprofiler.org/) (version 2.2.0) and [MATLAB](https://www.mathworks.com/products/matlab.html) (version 2017a).

 ### Processing Macros